ylw-PotatoTornado/dev-takehome-spr25/FRONTEND.md

 ## Main Requirements

 5. Add pagination to the table.
 The backend paginates using `GET api/mock/request?page=__`.
 There is a pagination component already created in `src/components/molecules/Pagination.tsx` that you can use.
-You have to place it appropriately and make it appropriately interactive.
+Place it appropriately and make it functional.

 6. Add the tab functionality and appropriate interactions.
 You can get paginated item requests with a particular status using `GET api/mock/request?status=____&page=____`.